JungWhoNam/VisualizationMail/README.md

 # Integrating V-Mail into another Unity project
 ## Import V-Mail
+> Check out the latest relase: https://github.com/JungWhoNam/VisualizationMail/releases

+Import `VisualizationMail_v*_*_*.unitypackage` into your project.
 These directories should be in your project: `VMail`, `StreamingAssets/VMail, StreamingAssets/ffmpeg`, and `Plugins/Android`.

 ## Configure Unity project
 ### Add `TextMeshPro`